gabrielpoca/replacer.nvim/README.md

 nmap <leader>h :lua require("replacer").run()<cr>
 ```

-A new window will show up with the same lines you had on the quickfix.
+Your quickfix window will change and now you can edit the lines and
-In this new window you can edit the lines and move/rename the files.
+move/rename the files.

 Save the buffer when you're done.
 That's it.